saraclohisey/lab_handbook/preparing_manuscript_for_publication.md

 ## Writing the paper

-This document assumes you have a paper written that your PI is happy with and you're ready to submit.
+This document assumes you have a paper written that your PI and imediate co-authors are happy with and you're ready to submit.

-### Sample email to co-authors before submission
+### Sample email to ALL co-authors before submission

 Dear X
 Attached is the final draft of manuscript "[TITLE]".
 Thank you all for your excellent contribution to this work.